 Chairman Auclair noted that the Town will enforce what is in the ordinance and asked if there is a completion deadline.
 Ms. Nixon said that she believes there is a completion deadline in the Site Plan Ordinance but not in the Subdivision Ordinance.
-Mr. Saunders referenced the limitation of approval for Phase 1 and said it should be the same.
+Mr. Saunders referenced the limitation of approval for Phase 1 and said the time should be the same.
+Ms. Nixon clarified that the time limitation is for the completion of the infrastructure.